DISRUPTION

 It wasn’t until I moved away from Brampton for university in California that I realized I was a “minority” and what this really meant.
 Coming back to Canada and working in Toronto I began to see the troubling rhetoric, fuelled by xenophobia and racism that is used internally and externally to push negative narratives about Brampton, to ridicule and mock its citizens.
 Working in the public and not-for-profit spaces I saw first hand the real-world impact of these dangerous narratives by way of disproportionate underfunding of our healthcare, education, and community spaces.

-Remember, though...
-I understand my privilege and power now – a family who loves me, an incredible education, a job, English speaking (the world is my oyster), Canadian passport – as well as the limitations of both – I’m a single, woman of colour living in Brampton, working in a precarious sector.
+Remember, though... – a family who loves me, an incredible education, a job, English speaking (the world is my oyster), Canadian passport – as well as the limitations of both – I’m a single, woman of colour living in Brampton, working in a precarious sector.
 But since I’ve had a taste of how the other side lives, those are feelings that I tap into to use in my own activism.
 I work well in organizations that, as Verghis says “weren’t designed with the intention of diversity and create meaningful systemic change from within.”
 I am a disruptor because I am who I am and where I am in this time and space, and because I choose to be.

 Debbie Owasu-Akyeeah, a policy analyst and a self-described Black feminist relates to this as well.
 In her work and her activism, she looks back to push forward.
 “Disrupting and shaking things up is in my blood.
 My ancestors have been defending my homeland for years and fought hard for our independence by challenging oppression and speaking truth to power.
 She also fully owns the disruptor label and wears it proudly.
 She tells me, “I pride myself in centring this in my activism.
 I will always do this.
 Change can’t happen without disrupting the status quo.”